nstockton/mushclient-mume/README.md

 * vel [player]  --  Get a vellum scroll from all containers and recite it.
 If a player name is specified, recite it on him/her.
 * venom [container]  --  Get the ingredients for the Venom herblore from all containers, and put them in the specified container.
 If no container is specified, print a list of required ingredients instead.
 * walking [container]  --  Get the ingredients for the Walking herblore from all containers, and put them in the specified container.
 If no container is specified, print a list of required ingredients instead.
-* wbag  --  Get water from the character's elven bag and drink it.
+* wbag  --  Get water from the elven bag  in the character's pack and drink it.
 * weight  --  Print the weight of the character's equipment.
 * ws  --  Wake, stand.
 ### Mob Substitutions